ParallelEngineering/Base256/docs/algorithm/mul.md

 # Multiplication Algorithm

-This document outlines the sequential multiplication logic implemented in the `Base256` class.
+This document outlines the sequential multiplication logic implemented in the `BigInt` class.

 ---